-| The defeat of the Spanish Armada
+The defeat of the Spanish Armada is one

-and in triumph she had led her people to glory, defeating the greatest
+she had led her people to glory, defeating the greatest power in the 16th

-power in the 16th century world.
+century world.

-the world.
+Spain was the most powerful country in the world.
 Philip II ruled vast territories of land, and had unparalleled

 wealth from the New World.
 England was a small country, with little wealth,